BNSC1/android-notes/README.md

 # Development

 Gradle: a build automation tool that is used to build, test, and package Android apps.
 It provides a flexible and powerful build system that can be used to automate complex build tasks and manage dependencies.
+It provides:
+1. Dependency management: Gradle makes it easy to manage dependencies for a project, including downloading and caching dependencies, resolving conflicts, and specifying custom repositories.
+2. Build configuration: Gradle allows developers to configure the build process using a Groovy-based DSL, providing a high degree of flexibility and customization.
+3. Task-based build system: Gradle is a task-based build system, which means that it defines a set of tasks that can be run independently or as part of a larger build process.
+This allows developers to build and test their app incrementally, without having to rebuild the entire app every time.
+4. Incremental builds: Gradle supports incremental builds, which means that it only rebuilds the parts of the app that have changed since the last build.
+This can significantly reduce build times and improve developer productivity.
+5. Plugin architecture: Gradle has a plugin architecture that allows developers to extend the build system with custom plugins.
+This makes it easy to integrate with other tools and technologies, such as testing frameworks, code analysis tools, and continuous integration servers.

 CI: build->test->merge CD: automatically deployment